dragermrb/capacitor-plugin-media/README.md

 saveDocument(options?: MediaSaveOptions | undefined) => Promise<PhotoResponse>
 ```

 Add document to gallery.
-Only for Android.
+Android only.
 Create album if not exists.

 | Param         | Type                                                          |
 | ------------- | ------------------------------------------------------------- |